Eidophor: History and use

+Eidophors were not commonly used until there was a need for good-quality large-screen projection by the NASA space program, where the technology was deployed in mission control; they were also used in stadiums by touring music groups for live event visual amplification.

+Operation

-Eidophors used an optical system somewhat similar to a conventional movie projector, but substituted a slowly rotating mirrored disk or dish for the film.
+The Eidophor used an optical system somewhat similar to a conventional movie projector, but substituted a slowly rotating mirrored disk or dish for the film.
 The disk was covered with a thin film of transparent high-viscosity oil, and through the use of a scanned electron beam, electrostatic charges could be deposited onto the oil, causing its surface to deform.
-Light was shone on the disc by a striped mirror consisting of strips of reflective material alternating with transparent non-reflective areas.
+Light was shined on the disc by a striped mirror consisting of strips of reflective material alternating with transparent non-reflective areas.
 Areas of the oil unaffected by the electron beam would allow the light to be reflected directly back to the mirror and towards the light source, whereas light passing through deformed areas would be displaced and would pass through the adjacent transparent areas and onwards through the projection system.
 As the disk rotated, a doctor blade discharged and smoothed the ripples in the oil, readying it for re-use on another television frame.

-The Eidophor was a large and cumbersome device and not commonly used until there was a need for good-quality large-screen projection.
-This opportunity arose as part of the NASA space program, where the technology was deployed in mission control.

-Eidophors were also used in stadiums by touring music groups for live event visual amplification.
+The Eidophor was a large and cumbersome device.
+It required a setup crew of at least two engineers, and three-phase AC power.
+Contamination of the oil bath would often cause visible artifacts to appear in the projected image.
+A rainbow-effect "eyebrow", or halo, surrounded the projected image.

 Simple Eidophors produced black-and-white images.
 Later units used a color wheel (equivalent to the color television standard CBS tried to bring to the market against RCA/NBC's FCC-approved NTSC system, and today's DLP projection system) to produce red, green, and blue fields.
 The last models produced used separate red, green, and blue units in a single case.
 The Eidophor was 80 times brighter than CRT projectors of the time.
-The last Eidophors were able to project colour images of up to 18 metres in width.
+The last Eidophors were able to project color images up to 18 meters wide.

+Eventual obsolescence

+An early prototype of a new type of projector with limited resolution using a passive matrix-addressed liquid-crystal display was shown at a conference in San Francisco by Swiss engineer Peter J. Wild in 1972.
+The new devices, using active matrix addressing of LCDs were smaller and cheaper.
+While their projected images were not nearly as bright as those produced by the Eidophor, they were far cheaper to use.
 Advances in projection television technology in the 1990s brought about the end of the Eidophor.
-An early prototype of a new type of projector with limited resolution using a passive matrix-addressed liquid-crystal display was shown at a conference in San Francisco by Swiss engineer Peter J. Wild already in 1972.
-The new devices, using active matrix addressing of LCDs were smaller and cheaper and produced results comparable with Eidophor.
 Current technologies include liquid-crystal display (LCD) and digital light processing (DLP) projectors, both of which produce superior results from easily portable devices.